pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-f5-big-ip-systems-with-pulumi/index.md

 provides advanced traffic management, acceleration, security, and analytics features to your applications.
-With the addition of our F5 BIG-IP Pulumi provider we are bringing *Cloud Native Infrastructure as Code* to F5 BIG-IP devices with real programming languages and a consistent programming model.
+With the addition of our F5 BIG-IP Pulumi provider we are bringing *Cloud Native Infrastructure as Code* to F5 BIG-IP devices with familiar programming languages and a consistent programming model.
 This addresses a frequent use-case we've heard from our customers for both on-premises and Cloud workloads.